Dodge Charger years to avoid — most common problems

 Is the Dodge Charger worth buying?

-Yes, Dodge Charger is a car that’s worth buying since it provides a great price-to-quality ratio for the used models.
+Yes, the Dodge Charger is a car that’s worth buying since it provides a great price-to-quality ratio for the used models.
 Even with the used Hellcat Redeye model with 808 horsepower, you still get an affordable option when compared to European performance models in the same category.

 Is it the best performance-oriented daily driver you can find on the used market?
 Maybe it is, but one thing is for sure with the Charger – you’ll never get bored of the classic design and the muscle-car line of the car that seems even more compelling with a roar of a HEMI V8 from the exhaust.